swiftlang/sourcekit-lsp/Documentation/Modules.md

 - ToolchainRegistry.swift
 - XCToolchainPlist.swift

+### SKLogging

+Types that are API-compatible with OSLog to allow logging to OSLog when building for Darwin platforms and logging to stderr or files on non-Darwin platforms.
+This should not be dependent on any LSP specific types and be portable to other packages.

 ### SKSupport

 Contains SourceKit-LSP-specific helper functions.
 These fall into three different categories:
 -  Extensions on top of `swift-tools-support-core`
-- Functionality that can only be implemented by combining two lower-level modules that don't have a shared dependency, like `LSPLogging` + `LanguageServerProtocol`
+- Functionality that can only be implemented by combining two lower-level modules that don't have a shared dependency, like `SKLogging` + `LanguageServerProtocol`
 - Types that should be sharable by the different modules that implement SourceKit-LSP but that are not generic enough to fit into `SwiftExtensions`, like `ExperimentalFeatures`.

 ### SKSwiftPMWorkspace